List of UK top-ten singles in 2020: LadBaby gets third Christmas number-one

 LadBaby returned for a third time with a parody song about sausage rolls, once again raising money for the Trussell Trust foodbank charity.
 His song "Don't Stop Me Eatin' - a take on "Don't Stop Believin'" by Journey - hit the top spot at Christmas, giving him a third successive Christmas number-one.

 The single was a follow-up to his chart toppers "We Built This City" (2018) and "I Love Sausage Rolls" (2019) and also saw the duo (real name Mark and Roxanne Hoyle) match the record of the Beatles and Spice Girls as the only acts with three Christmas number-one singles.

 Chart debuts

-Forty-seven artists achieved their first charting top 10 single in 2020, either as a lead or featured artist.
+Forty-two artists achieved their first charting top 10 single in 2020, either as a lead or featured artist.
 Of these, three went on to record another hit single that year: 24kGoldn, BTS and Megan Thee Stallion.
 Pop Smoke and Roddy Ricch both achieved two more chart hits in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.